10 News: Weekend edition

-The weekend edition of 10 News airs on Saturday and Sunday evenings at 5pm and is presented from the network's Sydney studios by Georgie Tunny with sport presenter Scott Mackinnon and weather presenter Amanda Jason.
+The weekend edition of 10 News airs on Saturday and Sunday evenings at 5 pm and is presented from the network's Sydney studios by Georgie Tunny with sport presenter Scott Mackinnon and weather presenter Amanda Jason.

-The national bulletin was introduced in 1994 to replace state-based bulletins (excluding Adelaide and Perth, who had state-based weekend bulletins until early 1996) but axed in January 2011 ahead of the reintroduction of local editions at 6pm.
+The national bulletin was introduced in 1994 to replace state-based bulletins (excluding Adelaide and Perth, who had state-based weekend bulletins until early 1996) but axed in January 2011 ahead of the reintroduction of local editions at 6 pm.
 The national edition was reinstated two months later in the wake of poor ratings.
-The 6pm local bulletins continued to air until October 2011 when the 5pm national news was extended to 90 minutes.
+The 6 pm local bulletins continued to air until October 2011 when the 5 pm national news was extended to 90 minutes.

 Until July 2014, a separate edition for Perth and Western Australia was also broadcast from the Pyrmont studios in Sydney.
 The lack of a separate up-to-date edition of Ten Eyewitness News Weekend for Perth has led to criticisms when outdated time-sensitive news has been broadcast in Western Australia, as in the case of a local 8-year-old junior drag racing accident victim who had died in hospital several hours prior to Ten airing the three-hour-old national bulletin reporting that she was still alive.
 Localised Sydney-produced weekend editions were restored for Perth and Western Australia by late 2018.
 Then weeknight presenter Narelda Jacobs presented the Perth edition until she was reappointed to present the weeknight bulletins for Perth in September 2020; Bath would present both the national and Perth editions of the weekend news ever since.
+In April 2026, the separate Perth bulletin presented on weekends moved production to Subiaco, and is presented by Jacobs.

 In December 2018, it was announced that Natarsha Belling would move to Studio 10 in 2019 to present news updates throughout the show.
 Belling was replaced by Chris Bath.

 In October 2025, Network 10 announced it would not renew Chris Bath's contract as part of a broader cost-cutting initiative.
-She will remain with network until December.
+She would remain with network until December.

-The bulletin has previously been presented by Natarsha Belling, Hermione Kitson, Mike Munro, Matt Doran, Bill Woods, Steve Liebmann, Tracey Spicer and John Gatfield.
+The bulletin has previously been presented by Chris Bath, Natarsha Belling, Hermione Kitson, Mike Munro, Matt Doran, Bill Woods, Steve Liebmann, Tracey Spicer and John Gatfield.

-Fill-in presenters include Hugh Riminton and Lachlan Kennedy (news), and Chloe-Amanda Bailey (sport).
+Fill-in presenters include Hugh Riminton, Amanda Hart, Taylor Ryan, Ashleigh Raper and Tallulah Thompson (news), and Chloe-Amanda Bailey (sport).